nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

  Events in database at end:  7,124,917 events  (58,440 new)

-Because the style of the refactored application code is very nice, and the performance of the Postgres recorder is very good, this library now supports DCB by including this version of the Postgres DCB recorder.
+We think the refactored style looks quite nice, and are surprised by the performance of this Postgres recorder.

-Also included is the in-memory DCB recorders presented in the previous example, along with the abstractions for domain models and applications discussed above.
+This library now supports DCB by including the DCB API object classes, this version of the Postgres DCB recorder and the in-memory DCB recorder presented in the previous example, and the abstractions for domain models and applications discussed above.
+If you want to use the msgspec "decision" event classes and mapper, then just copy the example code into your project.
+If you prefer to use Pydantic or dataclasses or attrs or something else, then please just craft your own concrete "decision" event classes and mapper.

 If you are feeling playful, you can install the Python :data:`eventsourcing` package and have fun experimenting with dynamic consistency boundaries in Python!